 Image credit: Liliia Rudchenko, creativemarket.com

 Bringing a new angle to an ancient theme: love of life.
 Look forward to celebrating many of its marvelous moments with you.
-Leaping onto a screen this summer, perhaps on a bright day such as midsummer’s.
+Leaping onto a screen one bright day soon.

 Photo credit: Pexels.com

 Dedicated to makers and making and the beauty of things, with a focus on one thing in particular and a celestial shade of blue.
-Clue: it has wheels and will turn 60 this year.
-A perfect moment to launch such a website.
+Clue: she has wheels and recently turned 60.
+Look forward to taking you for a spin around her website.

 Photo credit: Dustin Lee, stocksnap.com